russellf9/code-challenges/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 # Code Challenges
-A list of various Code Challenges I have completed whilst applying for various jobs,
+A list of various Code Challenges I have completed whilst applying for various jobs.
+The test use a variety of technologies although the majority implement Angular.

 ## Doodles-Code-Challenge